Chinese Font Styles and Aids

 Lesser Seal Script (小篆): 475BCE – 8CE

 The lesser seal script is a combination between the great seal script and the oracle bone script.
 Used from the late Warring States period to early Han Dynasty, the lesser seal script was more stylized and less pictographic than earlier writings.
 With over 3300 characters recorded, the lesser seal script is very similar to modern Chinese.
 Today, this style of Chinese writing is used predominantly in (name) seals, hence the English name.
-Most people today cannot read the seal script, so it is considered an ‘ancient’ script, generally not used outside the fields of calligraphy and carved seals.
+Most people today cannot read seal script, so it is considered an ‘ancient’ script, generally not used outside the fields of calligraphy and carved seals.
 However, seal script remains ubiquitous.
 Seals act like legal signatures in the cultures of China, Japan, Korea, and Vietnam, and vermilion seal impressions are a fundamental part of the presentation of works of art such as calligraphy and painting.
 This script was heavily used by the Japanese on their medals, coins, coin charms (Esen) before World War II.

 Clerical Script (隶书): 221BCE – 220CE